Confluent Cloud Security Protections for Authentication¶

 Detect compromised passwords¶

-When a local user attempts to sign in to Confluent Cloud, Confluent monitors the authentication attempt and during the sign-in compares the user credentials (a combination of an email address and a password) against a list of known compromised user credentials.
+When an attempt is made to sign in to Confluent Cloud using a local user account, Confluent monitors the authentication attempt and during the sign-in compares the user credentials (a combination of an email address and a password) against a list of known compromised user credentials.
 If the user credentials match a known compromised email address and password combination, the user is blocked from signing in and is required to reset their password.